‘DWTS’ Pro Maksim Chmerkovskiy Shares Adorable Video Of 6-Month-Old Dancing With Val

 “My eternal love,” she continued in the caption.
 “Shai Aleksander Chmerkovskiy, on my birthday there is nothing more that I want than to be with you.”

-The couple, who married in a romantic ceremony earlier this month, have also teased that they’d love to give Shai a sibling sooner rather than later.
+The couple, who married in a romantic ceremony earlier this month, has also teased that they’d love to give Shai a sibling sooner rather than later.

 “I would like to have as many kids as Peta decides to pop out,” Maksim told E!
-News when asked about having more kids with Peta, revealing that the Dancing with the Stars couple also have plans to expand their family by adopting.
+News when asked about having more kids with Peta, revealing that the Dancing with the Stars couple also has plans to expand their family by adopting.

 “I think we’re going to have as many kids as we can ourselves and just adopt a couple of kids,” he continued.
 “I just want a big family.”